tinta2510/deep-learning-lab/README.md

   - LR decays by 10× at epoch 50 and 75
 - Batch Size: 128
 - Epochs: 100
--

 ### Data Augmentation
 - Random crop with 4-pixel padding
 - Random horizontal flip
-- Normalization using CIFAR-10 mean/std
+- Normalization using CIFAR-10 per-channel mean/std

 ### Results
 - Training/Validation loss and accuracy of Resnet and PlainNet with 20 layers after 100 epochs: